ArchiGit/myappsample/README.md

 # myappsample
 Sample for practice

-This is a test for the sample
+This is a test for the sample --Now I have mad a Change to the Readme